emiyl/dsi.cfw.guide-archive/guide/installing-sudokuhax.md

   nav: "side"
 ---

+This guide only supports USA consoles for now.
+{: .notice--info}

+Make sure you have at least 30 blocks of space on your console's internal storage, or you **will brick** your device.
+{: .notice--danger}

 sudokuhax is an exploit of the Sudoku DSiWare game, allowing us to launch the Homebrew Launcher seconds after starting the application.

 To use the [magnet](https://en.wikipedia.org/wiki/Magnet_URI_scheme) links on this page, you will need a torrent client like [Deluge](https://dev.deluge-torrent.org/wiki/Download).

-This guide currently only supports USA consoles.
-{: .notice style="background-color: #87625a; font-weight: bold;"}

-Make sure you have at least 30 blocks of space on your console's internal storage, or you may brick your device.
-{: .notice style="background-color: #7e4d57; font-weight: bold;"}

 ## What you need
 - <i class="fa fa-magnet" aria-hidden="true" title="This is a magnet link.
 Use a torrent client to download the file."></i> -  [sudokuhax](magnet:?xt=urn:btih:fd4dcb2f954f48adb2af96326609f9c3f3ae2a7a&dn=sudokuhax.zip&tr=http%3a%2f%2ftracker.tfile.me%2fannounce&tr=udp%3a%2f%2f9.rarbg.com%3a2710%2fannounce&tr=udp%3a%2f%2fexplodie.org%3a6969%2fannounce&tr=udp%3a%2f%2ftorrent.gresille.org%3a80%2fannounce&tr=udp%3a%2f%2ftracker.yoshi210.com%3a6969%2fannounce&tr=http%3a%2f%2fexplodie.org%3a6969%2fannounce&tr=http%3a%2f%2ftracker1.wasabii.com.tw%3a6969%2fannounce&tr=udp%3a%2f%2ftracker.coppersurfer.tk%3a6969%2fannounce&tr=udp%3a%2f%2fp4p.arenabg.com%3a1337%2fannounce&tr=http%3a%2f%2ftracker.opentrackr.org%3a1337%2fannounce&tr=udp%3a%2f%2ftracker.tiny-vps.com%3a6969%2fannounce&tr=http%3a%2f%2ftorrent.gresille.org%2fannounce&tr=udp%3a%2f%2ftracker.filetracker.pl%3a8089%2fannounce&tr=http%3a%2f%2ftracker.aletorrenty.pl%3a2710%2fannounce&tr=udp%3a%2f%2fzer0day.ch%3a1337%2fannounce&tr=http%3a%2f%2fp4p.arenabg.com%3a1337%2fannounce&tr=http%3a%2f%2ftracker.baravik.org%3a6970%2fannounce&tr=udp%3a%2f%2ftracker.opentrackr.org%3a1337%2fannounce&tr=udp%3a%2f%2ftracker.aletorrenty.pl%3a2710%2fannounce&tr=udp%3a%2f%2ftracker.leechers-paradise.org%3a6969%2fannounce)